 (Sloup has been mentioned in several earlier answers).
-Although Sloup is not required for Newt, it is a very convenient companion tool that can be used in conjunction with a desktop terminal emulator to:
+Although Sloup is not required for Newt, it is a very convenient, free companion tool that can be used in conjunction with a desktop terminal emulator to:

 Newt does not currently provide a layout editor or object browser like NTK -- instead, objects are organized hierarchically via "pathnames" and represented textually.
 Newt does not provide constants as generally as NTK: it provides development-time constants for "Evaluate" slots, and a limited form of "DefConst".
 Most compile-time functions from NTK can be accessed in Newt via built-in or user-defined methods.

 On the plus side, since development is incremental, you can test the behavior and layout of an application immediately and more accurately without having to go through a complete build and upload cycle.
 You can also test install and remove scripts interactively.
 It is very easy to add "helpBooks" with Newt (see NewtATut example) or Newt's Cape; for NTK, Bookmaker is cumbersome.
 It may even be easier to build and re-use user prototypes and "linked layouts" in Newt compared to NTK.
 Newt's "declare" mechanism for naming children is simpler.
 NTK has some separate constructs such as "afterScripts" that Newt finesses.